2007 Rice Owls football team

 The 2007 Rice Owls football team represented Rice University in the 2007 NCAA Division I FBS college football season.
 The Owls, led by 1st year head coach David Bailiff, played their home games at Rice Stadium in Houston, Texas.
 Rice finished the season 3–9 and 3–5 in CUSA play.

+Bailiff was announced as the team's new head coach on January 19, 2007.